-With 100+ instruments, artists Michael Parker and Wesley Hicks create dynamic fluid performances that can all at once be cacophonous, playful, and triumphant.
-The ceramic instruments built in collaboration between the artists come in sizes from smaller then a lime to larger than a watermelon.
+Juicerinas are a set of sculptural musical instruments built in collaboration between artists Wesley Hicks and Michael Parker.
+With 100+ instruments, the Juicerinas are used to create dynamic fluid performances that can all at once be cacophonous, playful, and triumphant.
+These ceramic instruments built in collaboration between the artists come in sizes from smaller then a lime to larger than a watermelon.
 These instruments produce a fluid and amorphous sound much like the chirps of birds and the calls of whales.
 The intuitive-to-play instruments are used by volunteer performers.
 The performers harness these sounds as a collective voice, one that can be spread over vast spaces, filling them with sound.
 The performers act as radical cartographers, navigating and claiming the performance space as their own temporary autonomous zone.
 Notable performance venues include the Getty Center, Hammer Museum, Palm Springs Art Museum, Pomona College Art Museum, and Southern Exposure.

 At the Getty Center we set up several events involving the use of these instruments.
 To start, performers gathered at the front of the museum, performing a cacophony and then slowly separating from one another, walking through the interstitial and liminal spaces of the museum’s exterior.
 The second major performance started with one or two performers in each of the 60+ galleries of the museum.
 The score calls for gestural conversations with specific works of art – those carrying references to sound and labor with performers improvising what they felt were appropriate sounds given their instruments’ range.
 The performance finished with a re-gathering at the central fountain and performing a final chaotic cacophony of sound.